Kathlyn Williams: Later life

 On December 29, 1949, Williams was involved in a deadly automobile accident, which claimed the life of her friend, Mrs. Mary E. Rose, while they were returning home from a social engagement in Las Vegas.
 As a result of the accident, Williams lost her right leg.
 On April 8, 1950, Williams sued the estate of Rose for $136,615, citing negligence and claiming that the automobile had inefficient brakes.
 In June 1951, Williams accepted the offer of $6,500 from the Rose estate.

 Death

 Williams died of a heart attack in Hollywood, California in 1960.
 She was found dead in her bedroom at her 1428 North Crescent Heights apartment where she had lived for nearly 30 years.
-After losing her leg, she still traveled and led an active life.
 She was cremated.
 She bequeathed most of her assets, which amounted to nearly $287,000, to charitable institutions such as The McKinley Industrial Home for Boys, the Motion Picture Relief Fund, and to an orthopedic and children's hospital.

 For her contribution to the motion picture industry, Kathlyn Williams has a star on the Hollywood Walk of Fame at 7038 Hollywood Blvd.